 “Thorough self-reflection is a great place to start the grad school research process, to ensure you’re selecting a graduate program that’s right for you,” Villagomez says.
 “Begin by reflecting on your strengths, such as areas of expertise, skills, and fields of knowledge.
 Make a list of all your career interests and outline the types of work that spark joy and excitement.
 Gaining clarity on your strengths and interests can help you find a graduate program and career track that are a good fit.”

 Additionally, think about how you learn best, as this will ultimately determine which classroom environment and program structure you’ll thrive in.
 Determine whether you prefer synchronous or asynchronous learning and if you can commit to full- or part-time study.
-Remember that full-time study is more immersive and can help you complete the program quickly.
+Remember that full-time study is more immersive and can help you complete your education program quickly.
 Still, part-time study is an excellent option for working professionals or individuals with other significant responsibilities.

 Step 2: Research schools and programs